BillionOysterProject/Digital-Platform/CONTRIBUTING.md

 Before you create a new Issue:
 * Check the [Issues](https://github.com/meanjs/mean/issues) on Github to ensure one doesn't already exist.
 * Clearly describe the issue, including the steps to reproduce the issue.
-* If it's a new feature, enhancement, or restructure, Explain your reasoning on why you think it should be added, as well as a particular use case.
+* If it's a new feature, enhancement, or restructure, explain your reasoning on why you think it should be added, as well as a particular use case.

 ## Making Changes